 - Accommodation: Maafushi: 274$ , Hulhumale: 55$

 - Day trip to Gulhi island: 4$ for transfer

 - Souvenirs & tips: 20$

-The total comes to 604$ (INR 41,000) for 6 nights/7 days trip per person considering two people traveling together.
+This is the cost per person, spending 6 nights/7 days in the Maldives, considering two people traveling together.
 I traveled here with my husband so the accommodation cost is considered full above.
 You can split between two if traveling with someone or in a group.
 Still, it is pretty good considering it is the most expensive country!!

-- Carry Sunscreen lotion for face and body with SPF 60 or more because I felt the sun is harsh here for normal Indian skin.
+- Carry Sunscreen lotion for the face and body with SPF 60 or more because I felt the sun is harsh here for normal Indian skin.

 - Pack 2-3 bright swimsuits that contrast beautifully with turquoise water.
 Always wear sunglasses and a sun hat to protect yourself from the sun.

 - Carry a travel adapter.
 Generally, the hotels/guesthouses will provide it but you can carry your own adapter if they don’t have one or you need more than one.